p4535992/foundryvtt-mindmap/README.md

 I found on the project of 'Moerills' https://gitlab.com/moerills-fvtt-modules/graphs a very promising module but it's seems abbandonded.

-If you are not a "Typescript developer" you can use the dist folder for cotnribute with "javascript",
+## If you are not a "Typescript developer" you can simply rename all the "ts" files in "js" and developing in javascript,

 ### [Checkout the bountyon trello](https://trello.com/c/gw9c7HKH/273-revive-mindmap-journal-graph-support)